kiali/kiali.io/content/en/docs/Tutorials/multicluster/08-Install-Istio-west-cluster.md

 weight: 8
 ---

-This installation will be different as this cluster will be a remote:
+This installation will be different as this cluster will be a remote.
+In a remote cluster, it won't be an Istio control plane.
+Istio will install some resources that allows the primary control plane to configure the workloads in the remote cluster like injecting the sidecars and configuring the low level routing.

 ```
 kubectl create namespace istio-system --context $CLUSTER_WEST